KiyamaPaD/KiyamaPaD/readme.md

 Also part of a team project recognized internationally as a **Global Nominee**.

 ### MathHard
-A personal mathematics-focused project built around problem solving, educational development, and technical experimentation.
+A large gamified mathematics learning platform built around lessons, problem solving, exams, and interactive educational tools.
-Designed as a growing project where I combine mathematical ideas with code and structured learning.
+It combines mathematics, programming, and structured learning in a complex web-based project.

 ## Current goals